broegaard/telemed/README.md

 `serverSocket` by `serverHttp`, and `homeSocket` with `homeHttp`.
 The HTTP based version can also be viewed from the web page [http://localhost:4567/bp/pid=87]

+Review `gradle.properties` for default values for the arguments to the server and the client.

   Author: Henrik Baerbak Christensen / Aarhus University
     	  www.baerbak.com"""